Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Introduction

 In this work, we demonstrate the use of \gls{mlip} and \gls{tl}-\gls{mlrm}s as drop-in replacements for \gls{dft} structure optimization and property evaluation within \gls{htp} framework, as illustrated in Fig.~\ref{fig:schematic}(a).
 As a practical application, we employed this approach to identify conventional quaternary and all-$d$ Heusler compounds with large \gls{mae}, while simultaneously satisfying thermodynamic, dynamic, and magnetic stability.
-Structure optimization and thermodynamic stability evaluation were performed using the \gls{esen} \gls{mlip}.
+Structure optimization and thermodynamic stability evaluation were performed using the \gls{esen} \gls{mlip} \cite{fuLearningSmoothExpressive2025}.
 The following predictions of \gls{lmm}, \gls{mpf}, \gls{tc}, and \gls{mae} were performed using \gls{mlrm}s.
 The \gls{mlrm}s were trained via frozen transfer learning, using \gls{esen} \gls{mlip} as the base model and fine-tuned using \gls{dxmag} data and newly computed data.
-Identified candidates were validated through \gls{dft} calculations to demonstrate the significant reliability of this \gls{ml}-\gls{htp} approach.
-We further examine key factors that influence the performance of such ML-HTP workflows, including accuracy of \gls{mlip}-based structure optimization, the magnetic configuration prediction, and the frozen transfer learning technique.
+ML-selected candidates were validated through \gls{dft} calculations to demonstrate the significant reliability of this \gls{ml}-\gls{htp} approach.
+We further examine key factors that influence the performance of such ML-HTP workflows, including accuracy of \gls{mlip}-based structure optimization, the magnetic configuration prediction, the performance of frozen transfer learning technique and generalization to unseen elements.
+The underlying code for the ML-HTP workflow is made available as open-source packages \gls{hot} and \gls{ftl}, which can be found on our group's website and Git repository.